ofurkusi/metadata/README.md

 install.packages("devtools")
 library(devtools)
 ````
-Once `devtools` has been loaded, `limestats` can be installed and loaded with:
+Once `devtools` has been loaded, `metadata` can be installed and loaded with:

 ````{r}
 install_github("ofurkusi/metadata")